Meet the Spartans

 Meet the Spartans is a 2008 American parody film written and directed by Jason Friedberg and Aaron Seltzer.
 The film is mainly a parody of the 2006 film 300, although it also references many other films, TV shows, people and pop cultural events of the time, in a manner similar to previous films that Friedberg and Seltzer had been involved in such as Scary Movie, Date Movie and Epic Movie.
-The film stars Sean Maguire, Carmen Electra and Kevin Sorbo.
+The film stars Sean Maguire, Carmen Electra, Ken Davitian, and Kevin Sorbo.

 Meet the Spartans opened at No. 1 in the United States.
-Despite receiving extremely negative reviews and appearing on several lists of the worst films ever made, it was a box-office success, grossing $84 million on a budget of $30 million.
+It received negative reviews and appeared on several lists of the worst films ever made.
+It went on to gross $84 million on a budget of $30 million.

 Plot

 A Spartan elder inspects three babies.
 The first, an ugly, talking baby ogre (Shrek the Third), is abandoned to die for its deformity; while Brad Pitt and Angelina Jolie adopt the second, who is Vietnamese.
 The third, Leonidas, is accepted as a Spartan for his already-present muscular physique and is prepared for kinghood through brutal training.
-An adult Leonidas is cast out into the wild, survives the harsh winter, and hunts down a gangsta penguin (Happy Feet).
-Returning a king for his inauguration wearing a penguin skin hat, Leonidas sees Margo erotically dancing and asks her to marry him, to which she responds by giving him the combination to her armor-plated chastity belt.
+As an adult, Leonidas is cast out into the wild, survives the harsh winter, and hunts down a gangsta penguin named Mumble (Happy Feet).
+Returning as king for his inauguration wearing a penguin skin hat, Leonidas sees Margo erotically dancing and asks her to marry him, to which she responds by giving him the combination to her armor-plated chastity belt.